itn-ignite/ESRs-Programming-and-Bioinformatics-Workshop/docs/ulinks.md

 - [Forums](https://github.com/)

 ### GitPages
 To develop a simple website for your project.
-Use to built this website.
+Used to built this website.
 - [Tutorial](https://pages.github.com/)